Tomb of Christopher Columbus

 Cathedral and Tomb in Seville

-Just inside the Cathedral door of Seville’s massive cathedral stands a monument to Christobel Colon or as he is also known, Christopher Columbus.
-His tomb is held aloft by four allegorical figures representing the four kingdoms of Spain during Columbus’ life, Castille, Aragon, Navara, and Leon.
+Situated near the entrance of Seville’s massive cathedral there is a striking monument dedicated to Christobel Colon or as he is also known, Christopher Columbus.
+Resting on the shoulders of four symbolic figures representing the kingdoms of Castille, Aragon, Navarre, and Leon, the tomb commemorates Columbus’ significant historical role in Spain.

 Columbus died in the Spanish town of Valladolid in 1506 after his fourth and last voyage.
 He was moved shortly thereafter to be buried in a Carthusian monastery in Seville, by orders of his surviving brother, Diego.
 Then his remains, along with those of his son Diego were then removed to the newly completed Santo Domingo Cathedral in the Dominican Republic at the request of Maria de Toledo, Diego’s widow.
 As apparently Columbus had fallen out of favor with the Spanish royal family and his final wish, apparently, not to be buried in Spanish soil.
 They remained there for a couple of centuries until, in 1795 when Spain lost control of the Dominican Republic.
 They were moved to Havana, and stayed for the next 100 years until 1898, when the Spanish were also thrown out of Cuba, they were finally returned back to Seville.